abhishek326kr/yoforexnew/replit.md

     - All validation, error handling, and UI feedback preserved
   - **Bug Fixes:**
     - Fixed frontend/backend file type mismatch (added `.zip` support to backend multer config)
+    - Fixed "bucket does not exist" error by routing Replit uploads through sidecar
-  - **Status:** Architect-approved and production-ready, verified with full git diff review
+  - **Status:** Architect-approved and production-ready, tested and working on Replit

 - **✅ COMPLETED: Object Storage Portability Refactoring**
   - **What Changed:** Refactored storage system to support deployment on any platform (Replit, AWS, VPS, Docker)